uuhnaut69/Data-serialize-RPC/README.md

     <version>0.10.0</version>
 </dependency>
 ```
-  - **Interface Description Language** allows defining of communication interfaces in a neutral language.
+  - **Interface Description Language** is a specification language used to describe a software component's application programming interface (API).
+IDLs describe an interface in a language-independent way, enabling communication between software components that do not share one language.
   - **Base Types**
     - bool – a boolean value (true or false)
     - byte – an 8-bit signed integer